-- If you do not choose an Annuity Option before the Annuity Date, we make Annuity Payments to the Payee under Annuity Option 2 with ten years of guaranteed monthly payments. - For Owners younger than age 591⁄2, Annuity Payments may be subject to a 10% additional federal tax. - For a Qualified Contract, the Annuity Payments must end ten years after the Owner's death.
+- If you do not choose an Annuity Option before the Income Date, we make variable Annuity Payments to the Payee under Annuity Option 2 with five years of guaranteed monthly payments. - For Owners younger than age 591/2, Annuity Payments may be subject to a 10% additional federal tax. - For a Qualified Contract, the Annuity Payments generally must end no later than ten years after the Owner's death.
+However, in certain situations, payments may need to end earlier.